jrnold/afrobarometer/README.md

     devtools::install(".")
     ```

-3. Run or source the script `build.R` to build the merged data.
+3. Run or source the script `download.R` to download the  data and `afrobarometer.R` to merge the data.
     ```console
+    Rscript download.R
-    Rscript build.R
+    Rscript afrobarometer
     ```

 ## Usage